 Selecting Action Inputs

-In most of the Actions you use in Dropsource, you will select inputs.
-For example, the Set Value action allows you to assign values from various input sources in the app to any of its Elements or variables.
+Most of the Actions you use in Dropsource expose parameters you can set.
+For example, the Set Value action allows you to assign a values from an input source in the app to any of its Elements or variables.

 Some Actions include nested Events of their own, allowing you to build control flow into your app.
 The If Else Action carries out a logic test on two input values, which can come from various sources in your project such as Elements and variables.
 You can then add Actions to execute when a true or false result is returned.